 Look under your sink, and you will see an unusual-shaped pipe.
 This p-shaped pipe is the p-trap.
 And it plays a more important role in your plumbing and your household’s health than you think.
 Understanding more about this small part of your home’s plumbing system can give you a better appreciation for the vast amount of knowledge that professional plumbers must acquire during their training.

 What Is the P-Trap?

-There are two main types of traps used under sinks to move wastewater away.
+Two main types of traps are used under sinks to move wastewater away.
 The first is the S-trap that resembles a sideways S-shape.
 A pipe leads down from the drain before curving up and down before sending the water away from the sink at a vertical angle.
 Unfortunately, these traps have the problem of draining all the water away quickly, leaving the downward curve empty.
 P-traps correct this issue.